Xiao0728/PLAID-PRF-VirtualAppendix/README.md

 In particular, this repository is intended to host:

 - result files for the main experimental benchmarks reported in the paper;
-- notebooks for reproducing the reported metrics;
+- notebooks for reproducing the reported metrics.

 ---